filipInSpace/filipInSpace/README.md

   </div>
 <div style="display:flex;">
   <p style="flex:1;">
-    I'm a Fullstack Developer with over 2 years of experience in building web applications.
+    I'm a Fullstack Developer with experience in building web applications.
 I am passionate about creating high-quality software that is both performant and user-friendly.
   </p>

 - :books: I’m currently learning Web3 development and exploring the exciting world of decentralized applications.
 I am eager to apply my skills and knowledge to build innovative and impactful projects that can help shape the future of the web.